ChristianTremblay/bsit-bob/doc/glossary.md

 ### observes (s223:observes)
 [Open223 term](https://explore.open223.info/s223/observes)

-A `Relation` that associates a `Sensor` with one `ObservableProperty` (see {s223:ObservableProperty}) which is used by the sensor to generate a measurement value (e.g. a temperature) or a simple observation of a stimulus causing a reaction (e.g. a current binary switch that closes a dry contact when a fan is powered on).
+A `Relation` that associates a `Sensor` with one `ObservableProperty` (see {s223:ObservableProperty}) which is used by the sensor to generate a measurement value (e.g., a temperature) or a simple observation of a stimulus causing a reaction (e.g., a current binary switch that closes a dry contact when a fan is powered on).

 ### has Property (s223:hasProperty)
 [Open223 term](https://explore.open223.info/s223/hasProperty)